Frequently Asked Questions (FAQ)

 FAPE stands for Free Appropriate Public Education.
 Federal law requires public schools and public charter schools to provide FAPE to students with disabilities.

-If you have general questions not covered on this page, email us your question and we will respond via email.
+If you have general questions not covered here, send your question to us via email and we will respond.